mirisuzanne/mia.wtf/src/index.md

     [music](/music/)
     and [theater](/theater/)
     and [web software](/code/),
-    but these days I'm into
+    but these days I'm also into
     _yarn_
     and _pottery_
     and _mechanical clocks_.